 Special tours are offered, such as the North House and Town Tour, and the Tombstone Tours of the Old Stone and Confederate cemeteries.

 The Archives.
 The society maintains archives, including genealogical records that are accessible to the public.

 Researched by Belinda Anderson.

-COVID-19 UPDATE: The museum is open from 10-4, Mon-Sat.
+COVID-19 UPDATE: The museum is open from 10-4, Tue-Sat during January and February.
+The schedule extends Mon-Sat the rest of the year.
 No appointment is needed for a tour; however, please call ahead to reserve space in the archive room.